reinforced/Reinforced.Typings/README.md

 What is that?
 =================

-Simply, this thing converts your .NET assemblies to TypeScript code.
-It integrates to VisualStudio build process and does following tricks:
+This framework converts your .NET assemblies to TypeScript code.
+It integrates to VisualStudio build process and simply does its job according to configuration.
+Please check out [documentation](https://github.com/reinforced/Reinforced.Typings/wiki) to discover numbers of useful features (type substitutions, code generators, fluent configuration, multi-file export, JSDOC).

+In a nutshell, you can use Reinforced.Typings for:

 Exporting ViewModels
 -----------------